 In September 1996, Congress amended CERCLA, as noted above, in order to clarify whether and under what circumstances clean-up costs or the obligation to take remedial actions could be imposed on a secured lender such as the trust fund.
-However, the amendment, which is intended to relieve lenders from liability under CERCLA if they did not "participate in management," has terms that are subject to judicial interpretation, and thus ambiguity remains regarding the extent to which management participation may be undertaken by a lender without exposing it to the risk of environmental liability.
-Additionally, lenders may be found liable under state law, or in other circumstances such as if they specifically arrange for disposal of any hazardous waste.
-Furthermore, lenders could be found liable to third parties for property damage or personal injury under state statutes or common law causes of action like nuisance, trespass, negligence or strict liability.
+However, the amendment, which is intended to relieve lenders from liability under CERCLA if they did not "participate in management," has not yet been tested by the courts.
+Moreover, the EPA has announced its intention to challenge certain aspects of the amendment on the grounds that Congress did not fully or accurately codify the EPA's lender liability rule, although the EPA has not yet challenged any aspect of the amendment.
+It is thus still not clear the extent to which management participation may be undertaken by a lender without exposing it to the risk of environmental liability.

-If the lender is or becomes liable for clean-up costs, it may bring an action for contribution against the current owners or operators, former owners or operators, including those at the time of on-site disposal activity, or any other party who contributed to the environmental hazard, but such persons or entities may be bankrupt or otherwise judgment proof.
+If the lender is or becomes liable for clean-up costs, it may bring an action for contribution against the current owners or operators, the owners or operators at the time of on-site disposal activity or any other party who contributed to the environmental hazard, but such persons or entities may be bankrupt or otherwise judgment proof.
 Furthermore, such action against the borrower may be adversely affected by any limitations on recourse in the underlying mortgage loans.
 Similarly, in some states anti-deficiency legislation and other statutes requiring the lender to exhaust its security before bringing an action against the borrower-trustor may curtail the lender's ability to recover from its borrower the environmental clean-up and other related costs and liabilities incurred by the lender.